realshafer/RNBO-Plugin/README.md

 ├─ README.md
 ```

 Whenever you make a change to your RNBO patch, remember to export the source code again to update this file.

+# STEP 3: Build the Plugin Using CMake
 Now that you've exported your RNBO code, it's time to build.
 This project uses CMake, which gives us the flexibility of using whatever build system we want.
 Start by moving to the build directory.

 ```sh
 cd build